A Journey Through Metaphor: Exploring Famous Poems That Use Metaphors

 6. "Sailing to Byzantium" by William Butler Yeats

 This poem utilizes extended metaphors to portray the journey towards spiritual transcendence.
 Byzantium itself becomes a metaphor for a timeless and unchanging realm of spiritual beauty and art.
-The speaker’s desire to leave the physical world and find immortality in art is conveyed through the metaphors of the "golden bird" and the "singing" body, symbolizing the transformative power of art and spiritual awakening.
+Because of that, the speaker’s desire to leave the physical world and find immortality in art is conveyed through the metaphors of the "golden bird" and the "singing" body, symbolizing the transformative power of art and spiritual awakening.
 The poem’s journey is itself a metaphor for the human pursuit of meaning and eternal life.

 7. "I Wandered Lonely as a Cloud" by William Wordsworth